nextcloud/documentation/developer_manual/exapp_development/tech_details/api/topmenu.rst

 		"adminRequired": "0 or 1",
 	}

-.. note:: ``icon`` are relative to the ExApp root, starting slash is not required.
+.. note:: ``icon`` is relative to the ExApp root, starting slash is not required.

 Optional params
 ***************

 	* `icon` - Url to icon, default: **null**
-	* `adminRequired` - Value indicating should be Entry visible to all or only to admins.
+	* `adminRequired` - Value indicating whether the entry should be visible to all or only to admins

 Unregister Menu Entry
 ^^^^^^^^^^^^^^^^^^^^^